 As you enter the new home build process, be careful to avoid wanting to upgrade everything.

-There are some name brand upgrades, like flooring, that you can find just as good alternative options for less money.
+Some name brand upgrades, like flooring, can find just as good alternative options for less money.
 Do you need to spend $1,000 upgrading the backsplash in your kitchen?
 Or will a different design look almost as good?

 Overall, we are happy with our decision to build a home.
 We love the neighborhood, and our girls have tons of freedom to play outside (when it isn't -20 degrees outside).